 You can specify to the browser that looks up your site that it should look for another name than index.html, per example.
 Here is how:

-- Log into the server through FTP (or use the Panelbox File Manager)
+Log into the server through FTP (or use the cPanel File Manager)

 The file you are trying to reach is the wrong folder.
 Oftentimes people will upload their site and data in the home directory.
 For these files to be accessible, they need to be located in the /public_html/ folder.

 The page you are trying to reach may be spelled differently.
 Since our servers are linux-based, syntax is considered in its entirety.
-This means that if there is an upper-case letter in the file name (e.g.: FILENAME.html), it would need to be called exactly as it is written and not filename.html which would not be the same file name for the server's interpretation.
+This means that FILENAME.html and filename.html are different files for the server's interpretation.